-The first were wooden boards with a zinc sheet nailed to them onto this paper was pasted and the map grid drawn on it, with gun position, aiming point, and zero line, trigonometrical points (often marked by triangular scaffolds and used as APs) and seem to have been 1:20,000 scale for RGA.
-An arc, marked every 10 minutes was soon added, drawn arc were soon replaced by printed ones, is eliminated the need for large protractors.
+The first were wooden boards with a zinc sheet nailed to them, onto this paper was pasted and the map grid drawn on it, and seem to have been 1:20,000 scale for RGA.
+The gun position, aiming point, and zero line, trigonometrical points (often marked by triangular scaffolds and used as APs) were then added.
+Enhancements followed.
+An arc, marked every 10 minutes was soon added, drawn arcs were soon replaced by printed ones, this eliminated the need for large protractors.
 Boards for RFA were soon produced, with the first 1:10,000 scale board in October 1915.

 Once accurate maps became available then grid lines were scribed onto the zinc sheet and maps cut into sections a few inches square and stuck to the zinc.
 It became common practice to cut-up the fighting map for the position and stick it to the battery board.
 It appears that the ‘battery board’ was often synonymous with ‘fighting map’ in batteries, and they were also called ‘artillery boards’.
 Another variation was to cut-up and stick the printed Target Record Diagram GSGS 3152 to the board (also named after its inventor Major Swayne).
 The reason for cutting up maps was to reduce their distortion from wear and weather, although the distortion error was still measured and applied.

 (1) the need for information in graphic form;